-Vault Disclosures allows you to create and edit Disclosure records to store and manage information for clinical trial disclosures, and generate disclosure submission files for supported registries.
-You can use Vault Disclosures upon deployment; however, Admins can configure the application to reflect their company’s processes.
+Veeva Disclosures allows you to create and edit Disclosure records to store and manage information for clinical trial disclosures, and generate disclosure submission files for supported registries.
+You can use Veeva Disclosures upon deployment; however, Admins can configure the application to reflect their company’s processes.

 Configuration Overview